microsoft/MixedReality-WebRTC/README.md

 See the user manual section on [Building from sources](https://microsoft.github.io/MixedReality-WebRTC/manual/building.html).

-## Known Issues

-The current version is a public preview under active development, which contains known issues being addressed:

-- Mixed Reality Capture (MRC) currently does not work on HoloLens 2 out of the box.
-Enabling MRC silently fails, and falls back to a video stream without hologram rendering.
-This is due to a combination of things:
+## Special considerations for HoloLens 2

+- Mixed Reality Capture (MRC) has some inherent limitations:
-  - **MRC only works up to 1080p** (see the [Mixed reality capture for developers](https://docs.microsoft.com/en-us/windows/mixed-reality/mixed-reality-capture-for-developers) documentation), but the default resolution of the webcam on HoloLens2 is 2272x1278 (see the [Locatable Camera](https://docs.microsoft.com/en-us/windows/mixed-reality/locatable-camera) documentation).
-In order to access different resolutions, one need to use video profiles, which are not currently exposed by the WebRTC UWP SDK project.
-See [this issue](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/170) for details.
+  - **MRC only works up to 1080p** (see the [Mixed reality capture for developers](https://docs.microsoft.com/en-us/windows/mixed-reality/mixed-reality-capture-for-developers) documentation), but the default resolution of the webcam on HoloLens 2 is 2272 x 1278 (see the [Locatable Camera](https://docs.microsoft.com/en-us/windows/mixed-reality/locatable-camera) documentation).
+In order to access different resolutions, one need to use a different video profile, like the `VideoRecording` or `VideoConferencing` ones.
+This is handled automatically in the Unity integration layer (see [here](https://github.com/microsoft/MixedReality-WebRTC/blob/9a81c94cf01786398495f8046b645b7b28d987de/libs/Microsoft.MixedReality.WebRTC.Unity/Assets/Microsoft.MixedReality.WebRTC.Unity/Scripts/Media/LocalVideoSource.cs#L210-L237)) if `LocalVideoSource.Mode = Automatic` (default), but must be handled manually if using the C# library directly.
   - **MRC requires special permission** to record the content of the screen:
     - For shared apps (2D slates), this corresponds to the `screenDuplication` [restricted capability](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations#restricted-capabilities), which **cannot be obtained by third-party applications**.
     - For exclusive-mode apps (fullscreen), there is no particular UWP capability, but the recorded content is limited to the application's own content.
+- Be sure to use `PreferredVideoCodec = "H264"` to avail of the hardware encoder present on the device; software encoding with _e.g._ VP8 or VP9 codecs is very CPU intensive and strongly discouraged.

+## Known Issues

+The current version is a public preview under active development, which contains known issues being addressed:

-- HoloLens 2 exhibits performance issues thought to be due to:
-  - The [missing support (#157)](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/157) for SIMD-accelerated YUV conversion in WebRTC UWP SDK.
+- HoloLens 2 exhibits some small performance penalty due to the [missing support (#157)](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/157) for SIMD-accelerated YUV conversion in WebRTC UWP SDK on ARM.
-  - The use of the highest available video resolution when opening the webcam with the default video profile.
-Support for selecting a different video profile is not available yet in WebRTC UWP SDK.
-See [this issue](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/170) for details.
-  - The use by default of the VP8 video codec, which is fairly CPU intensive.
-- The Debug config of WebRTC core implementation is knows to exhibit performance issues on most devices, including some higher end PCs.
-Using the Release config of the core WebRTC implementation usually prevents this issue.
 - There is currently no clean C++ API; instead the C API used for C# P/Invoke can be used from C++ code, and opaque handles cast to C++ objects.
 An actual C++ API will eventually be exposed.

+In addition, the Debug config of WebRTC core implementation is known to exhibit some performance issues on most devices, including some higher end PCs.
+Using the Release config of the core WebRTC implementation usually prevents this.

 ## Contributing